Sovetnikov/dramatiq/README.md

 Some other usefull things:
 * group has new method get_any_result that returns group results as fast as they ready independent of order
 * task priority can be set at run time with send_with_options(options=dict(priority=X))
 * default actors priority can be configured with "dramatiq_actor_default_priority" environment variable, because default priority 0 is highest priority and that makes hard to make other tasks high priority.
+* support for workers restart by request from middleware or task
+* MaxTasksPerChild middleware like in celery for restarting workers after number of tasks processed

 ## License